ryandhasgit/Comedy/Beat Bin/My Five Year Plan For Getting Out Of This Well.md

+request pto, reason: stuck in a well have pto request denied set oit of office

+(has service, he’s not calling police because hustle grind) #note

 scream, “anyone there? i fell in a well”

 try to set an out of office reply and realize i have no service